CarlosAMolina/logs-analyzer/README.md

 ## Introduction

-Project to facilitate the analysis of logs with a user interface.
+Project that facilitates logs analysis with an user interface.

-Although the main program works with Python, there are some Bash scripts to run directly against a log file.
+Although the main program runs on Python, there are some Bash scripts to analyze a log file.

 ## Configuration